-The farm-out arrangements with Kosmos have been accounted for by recognizing only the cash payments received without recognizing any consideration in respect of the value of the work to be performed by the farmee, see the section "assets review" on page 4 for the value of the consideration received.
+The farm-out arrangements with Kosmos have been accounted for by recognizing only the cash payments received without recognizing any consideration in respect of the value of the work to be performed by the farmee.
 The carrying value of the remaining interest after the farm-out is the previous cost of the full interest in both Blocks 5 and 12 reduced by the amount of cash consideration received for entering the agreement.
 The effect is that there was no gain recognized on the disposal as the cash consideration received did not exceed the carrying value of the entire asset held.